 lizzie davey email

-Sell on a Platform
+Sell on a platform

 While social media, affiliate marketing, and email marketing are all great for generating a buzz around your info product and introducing it to new customers, selling it on a dedicated platform is an even better way to get it out there.